que-etc/resize-observer-polyfill/README.md

 A polyfill for the Resize Observer API.

-Implementation is based on the MutationObserver (no polling unless DOM changes) with a fall back to a continuous dirty checking cycle if the first one is not supported.
-Doesn't modify observed elements.
-Handles non-delayed CSS transitions/animations and can optionally observe resizing of a `<textarea>` element along with changes caused by the `:hover` pseudo-class.

 Compliant with the [spec](http://rawgit.com/WICG/ResizeObserver/master/index.html) and the native implementation.
 The size is _3.0kb_ when minified and gzipped.